arti4ikmin/WurstPlusPlus/README.md

 is going very slowly for whatever reason and a huge amount of PRs just go stale.](https://github.com/Wurst-Imperium/Wurst7/pull/318#issuecomment-1046826198)
 <br> This issue was seen by a lot of people, for example Cheddar-BratWurst7.

+\+ So many beautiful feature requests were ignored...

 https://arti4ikmin.github.io/Wurst++/

 ---